A Christmas Carol

 Sound Designer, Engineer (A1), Video Programmer, Subtitles

 With safety in mind for both the production team and cast, no wireless lavalier microphones were used in this production.
 Instead, choir mics that hung from the ceiling were implemented, and I took it upon myself to become familiar with the blocking movements of the cast, following their movements on stage according to the microphone they were closest to in the air.
 In specific areas, boundary floor mics were implemented to capture extremities, like "Scrooge's Bedroom," and "Cratchit's home."
 It was also important that we ensure Tiny Tim could be heard, as our actor this year was young, and had a softer voice.
 To achieve this, we decided that Tiny Tim would be carried in a classic "Radio Flyer" wagon, outfitted to look more periodically accurate.
 Then, a wireless microphone was hidden and mounted inside the wagon in order to capture Tiny Tim's voice whilst riding.
 In other parts of the story, Tiny Tim was sat on a ledge, where a banister was directly next to him.
 I took advantage of this fact by placing a boundary mic sideways, directly pointed at his mouth as he sang.

-Another storytelling feature was our use of projections on the white screen behind the actors.
-Using two bright projectors, a little bit of overlapping, and the surface parameters found in QLab 4, we were able to align the images exactly to cast an ultra-wide image across the screen upstage, such as backdrop images for location, green-screen recordings of extra characters, and supertitles, which aided in helping the audience comprehend the lyrics of the musical numbers.
+Another feature was our use of projections on the white screen behind the actors.
+Using two bright projectors, a little bit of overlapping, and the surface parameters found in QLab 4, we were able to align the images exactly to cast an ultra-wide image across the screen upstage, such as backdrop images for location, green-screen recordings of extra characters, and supertitles, which were synchronized to the backing tracks.

 Directed by Susan Stokes